isomerpages/mlaw-pto/_deceased-cpf-estate-monies/1-estate-other-assets.md

 \*Spouse refers to husband or wife.<br>

 \*Issue means a child (legitimate or legally adopted) and the descendants of a deceased’s child.
-Illegitimate children and transferred children are NOT entitled under the Intestacy Rules.<br><br>
+Illegitimate children and transferred children are NOT entitled under the Intestacy Rules.<br>

 **7. How would the Public Trustee distribute the estate of a Muslim?**

 If the person who died was a Muslim, we will distribute the estate in line with Section 112 of the Administration of Muslim Law Act according to the school of the Muslim law the person observed.

-The Certificate of Inheritance issued by Syariah Court will list down the beneficiaries and their share of inheritance.<br><br>
+The Certificate of Inheritance issued by Syariah Court will list down the beneficiaries and their share of inheritance.<br>

 **8. What are the documents that need to be submitted to the Public Trustee?**